Football for Friendship: Football for Friendship 2019

-In 2019, The Seventh Season of the Gazprom International Children's Social Programme Football for Friendship was launched on March 18, 2019.
+In 2019, the seventh season of the Programme was launched on March 18, 2019.
 The final events of the F4F were held in Madrid from May 28 to June 2.
-The International Day of Football and Friendship was celebrated in more than 50 countries of Europe, Asia, Africa, North and South America on April 25.
+The International Day of Football and Friendship was celebrated on April 25 in more than 50 countries in Europe, Asia, Africa, North and South America.
 The Russian Football Union (RFU) also joined the celebration.
 The Gazprom International Children's Social Programme F4F Forum was held in Madrid on May 30, 2019.
-It brought together experts from all over the world - football coaches, doctors of children's teams, stars, journalists from leading international media, representatives of international football academies and federations.
+It brought together experts from all over the world, including football coaches, doctors of children's teams, stars, journalists from leading international media, and representatives of international football academies and federations.
 The world's most multinational football training session took place in Madrid on May 31.
-As a result of the training session, Football for Friendship received an official GUINNESS WORLD RECORDS® certificate.
-During the Seventh Season 32 Young Journalists from Europe, Africa, Asia, North and South America were part of the Football for Friendship International Children's Press Center, which covered the final events and participated in the preparation of materials together with international and national media.
-Participants of the Seventh Season presented the Nine Values Cup (an International Children's Social Programme Football for Friendship Award) to the Liverpool Football Club as the most socially responsible team.
-On June 1, the culmination of the Seventh Season - the final match of the Football for Friendship World Cup - took place on the UEFA Pitch in Madrid.
-Based on its results, the Antiguan Snake national team tied the Tasmanian Devil 1: 1 in regulation time, and then won the penalty shootout, thereby winning the main prize.
+As a result of the training session, Football for Friendship received an official Guinness Works Records certificate for the most nationalities in a football match.
+During the seventh season, 32 young journalists from Europe, Africa, Asia, North and South America were part of the Football for Friendship International Children's Press Center, which covered the final events and participated in the preparation of materials together with international and national media.
+Participants of the seventh season presented the Nine Values Cup (an International Children's Social Programme Football for Friendship Award) to the Liverpool Football Club as the most socially responsible team.
+On June 1, the culmination of the seventh season - the final match of the Football for Friendship World Cup - took place on the UEFA Pitch in Madrid.
+The Antiguan Snake national team tied the Tasmanian Devil 1:1 in regulation time, and then won the penalty shootout, thereby winning the main prize.